Weebly/weeblybundler/README.md

 # WeeblyBundler v0.1.0

-WeeblyBundler is a CLI tool created to enable Weebly Platform Developers to rapidly deploy their apps.
+WeeblyBundler is a CLI tool created to enable Weebly Platform Developers to rapidly deploy their apps and upload their themes.

 ## Installation